jj09/jj09.github.io/_posts/2022-03-28-growth-handbook.md

 <img src="{{ site.baseurl }}/assets/2022/retention-smiling-curve.png" alt="Retention - smiling curve" />

-There is also saying that if you have PMF you know it.
-There are usually multiple indicators: users growth, people reaching out with positive feedback, people talk about your product on Reddit or Hackernews etc.
+There is also a third way: if you have PMF you know it.
+There are usually multiple indicators: user growth, people reaching out with positive feedback, people talking about your product on Reddit or Hackernews, etc.

 <h2>Growth strategies</h2>